magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 understanding may be skilfully and continuously cultivated.

-Along with monastic life as it is lived within the bounds of fixed locations, the practice of – wandering on foot through the countryside, on pilgrimage or in search of quiet places for solitary retreat – is still considered a central part of spiritual training.
-Even though the forests have been disappearing rapidly throughout Thailand, and the tigers and other wild creatures so often encountered during such journeys in the past have been depleted almost to the point of extinction, it has still been possible for this way of life and practice to continue.
+Along with monastic life as it is lived within the bounds of fixed locations, the practice of *tudong* – wandering on foot through the countryside, on pilgrimage or in search of quiet places for solitary retreat – is still considered a central part of spiritual training.
+Even though the forests have been disappearing rapidly throughout Thailand, and the tigers and other wild creatures so often encountered during such *tudong* journeys in the past have been depleted almost to the point of extinction, it has still been possible for this way of life and practice to continue.
 Indeed, not only has this practice of wandering on foot been maintained by Ajahn Chah, his disciples and many other forest